HistoryThis section has been translated automatically.

 exchange.
 Ther Apher Dial 19:195-196

 - Momen SE egt al. (2014) Erythema elevatum diutinum: a review of presentation and treatment.
 J Eur Acad Dermatol Venereol 28:1594-1602

 - Radcliffe-Crocker HW, Williams C (1894) Erythema elevatum diutinum.
 Br J Dermatol 6: 1-9 u.
 53-5

 - Ratzinger G et al (2015) The vasculitis wheel-an algorithmic approach to cutaneous vasculitides.
 JDDG 1092-1118

 Sandhu JK et al (2019) Erythema elevatum et diutinum as a systemic disease.
 Clin Dermatol 37:679-683.

-Incoming links (17)Cholesterol, extracellular; Crocker, radcliffe henry; Cryoglobulins; Dadps; Dermatitis-arthritis syndromes; Dermatitis rheumatoid neutrophils; Erythema; Erythema figuratum perstans; Erythema microgyratum persistens; Granulomatous interstitial Dermatitis with arthritis; ...
+Incoming links (17)Cholesterol, extracellular; Crocker, radcliffe henry; Cryoglobulins and skin; Dadps; Dermatitis-arthritis syndromes; Dermatitis rheumatoid neutrophils; Erythema; Erythema figuratum perstans; Erythema microgyratum persistens; Granulomatous interstitial Dermatitis with arthritis; ...
 Show all

-Outgoing links (19)Antihistamines; Crohn disease, skin alterations; Cryoglobulins; Dadps; Desloratadine; Erythema anulare centrifugum; Erythema multiforme; Facial granuloma; Glucocorticosteroids systemic; Gout; ...
+Outgoing links (19)Antihistamines; Crohn disease, skin alterations; Cryoglobulins and skin; Dadps; Desloratadine; Erythema anulare centrifugum; Erythema multiforme; Facial granuloma; Glucocorticosteroids systemic; Gout; ...
 Show all

 Please ask your physician for a reliable diagnosis.
 This website is only meant as a reference.